Workplace Advisory & Compliance

 This briefing forms part of the Workplace Advisory & Compliance stream in the AWS Information Centre.
 It focuses on practical, employer-facing guidance — not legal advice — and is written for HR, safety, risk and executive readers responsible for managing workplace issues.

 Evidence requests should be consistent, proportionate and aligned with policy.
-Requests made selectively are themselves a source of risk.
+Requests that are made selectively — for some employees, in some teams, for some patterns — are themselves a source of risk and can support a perception that the request is targeted at the individual rather than the absence.

 Psychosocial considerations and reasonable adjustments